hackenstacks/codeforge/README.md

 1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey) to generate an API key.
 2. In Code Forge settings, select the **Google Gemini** provider.
 3. Paste your API key into the "API Key" field.
-4. You can change the model name if you wish (e.g., `gemini-2.5-flash`).
+4. You can change the model name if you wish (e.g., `gemini-2.5-flash` for text, `imagen-3.0-generate-002` for images).
 5. Click **Save**.

 ### Ollama & Other Local Models (OpenAI-Compatible)